Occupied Oakland Tribune faces lawsuit threat over trademark issues

 “We are not intimidated,” Johnson said.
 “Actually, I think they’re just embarrassing themselves.”

 You can see Oakland North’s complete coverage of Occupy Oakland here.

-Updated: Mistakenly identified San Jose Mercury News as San Jose Mercury.
+Updated: We mistakenly identified the San Jose Mercury News as the San Jose Mercury.

 Oakland North welcomes comments from our readers, but we ask users to keep all discussion civil and on-topic.
 Comments post automatically without review from our staff, but we reserve the right to delete material that is libelous, a personal attack, or spam.
 We request that commenters consistently use the same login name.
 Comments from the same user posted under multiple aliases may be deleted.
 Oakland North assumes no liability for comments posted to the site and no endorsement is implied; commenters are solely responsible for their own content.

 Oakland North is an online news service produced by students at the UC Berkeley Graduate School of Journalism and covering Oakland, California.
 Our goals are to improve local coverage, innovate with digital media, and listen to you–about the issues that concern you and the reporting you’d like to see in your community.
 Please send news tips to: firstname.lastname@example.org.